Student Organizations

 Learn More

-Greeks Advocating the Mature Management of Alcohol
+Greeks Advocating the Mature Management of Alcohol (GAMMA)

 Our mission is to educate Emporia State University students to make healthy and responsibility choices that affect college students today.
 Through our educational and social programming and awareness initiatives, we hope to empower Emporia State students to make informed decisions regarding drugs, alcohol, sex, and other decisions that college students face today.
 GAMMA membership is to open to any Emporia State student involved in Greek life, and we would like to invite you to join us in promoting safe and responsible actions of our peers.